specialityProjectEnsimag/OCR/README.md

 ## Further work
 - Enhance the text by increasing the contrast.
-- Find other filters in order to delete all remaining noise.
+- Find other filters in order to delete all the remaining noise.
-- Cut the contours of the text.
+- Cut the frame of the text.
 - Correct other distortions.